vildenst/In_Silico_Heart_Models/README.md

 ## Step 5: Simulations ##
 * You can now run simulations for each patient.
 Inside a patient folder, run the command ```$ sbatch risk_strat_1_16.sh``` to start simulations.
 You can run several jobs for each patient, they will each work on an available site.
-* One patient can use a lot of space.
+* One patient can take up a lot of space (up to ~70 GB).
 Please do not run more patients than you have available space (often 500 GB).